Wagah/project-aardvark/README.md

 ## Using REST in a web Application
 1. Client sends a  request: 'GET /movie/198'
-2.THe server's router maps that request and the verb to a cvontroller's action:
+2.THe server's router maps that request and the verb to a controller's action:
 --------
 The request /movie/198 would be mapped to a controller called movie which would have an a action called  show a handle that request.
 3.The show action will communicate with the Movie Model and the query it for a movie with the id 198